microsoft/FluidFramework/docs/content/docs/faq.md

 ### Can we create custom strategies to handle update collisions to the distributed data structure?

 Yes.
 You can design your own DDSs with your own strategies for handling merge.
-You also have access to all operations and can write client code to handle reason over state in whatever way best suits your scenario.
+You also have access to all operations and can write client code to reason over state in whatever way best suits your scenario.

 ### Can we have history of the changes?